 Start preparing yourself by getting rid of all vaping products and paraphernalia.
 Need an incentive?
 Exchange your JUUL or vaping device, and nicotine pods for complimentary fitness and personal training sessions, gift cards, t-shirts, and other cool swag.
-Stop by the SPARKS Peer Education office in Moseley 105G for more details.
+Stop by the SPARKS Peer Education office located inside the Koury Center, Room 146 for more details.

 4. Be Prepared for Cravings.

 Learning how to cope with urges is the secret to long-term success.
 Most nicotine cravings start to pass within a few minutes and go away over time.
 When cravings hit, remember the 4 D’s (delay, drink water, deep breathe, do something else) to help you fight the urge to vape.

 5. Surviving Day One.